 Apart from facilitating corporate access for investors, the IR team also maintains regular communication with over 20 sell-side equity research analysts that cover our stock.
-Each year, we host CDL Analyst Socials at our new developments, where sell-side analysts have the opportunity to interact with CDL's senior management under a less formal setting.
-In July 2019, we hosted an Analyst Social at the Haus on Handy Sales Gallery.
+Each year, we host CDL The Group's share price recorded a strong performance in 2019, closing Analyst Socials at our new developments, where sell-side analysts at \$10.95 - a 34.9% increase.
+Taking into account the total dividend have the opportunity to interact with CDL's senior management of 20.0 cents per share declared for FY 2019, CDL's Total Shareholder under a less formal setting.
+In July 2019, we hosted an Analyst Social Return (TSR) for the year was 37.3%. at the Haus on Handy Sales Gallery.